riiitalam/finding-bigfoot/README.md

 Result of analysis is presented in the interactive Tableau visualization dashboard at https://public.tableau.com/app/profile/rita.lam/viz/BigfootSightings_16795970192780/Dashboard2

-Act Phase Regulations on executive salary should be implemented and workers needs to continue to advocate for fair wages.
+Act Phase
+Follow the guideline to choose the best day and time then get ready to go on a quest for finding bigfoot!